Typeclass for a type F with an injective map to A ≃ B #

 -- [Insert `CoeFun`, `ext` and `copy` here]

-The second step is to add instances of your new MyIsoClass
+The second step is to add instances of your new MyIsoClass for all types extending MyIso.

-Typically, you can just declare a new class analogous to MyIsoClass
+Typically, you can just declare a new class analogous to MyIsoClass:

 structure CoolerIso (A B : Type*) [CoolClass A] [CoolClass B]